 - Access to share, compare and discover more with friends and family.
 Allowing you to trace DNA through your close family and explore the genetic similarities and differences between you and family members.

-*The 23andMe PGS test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks and reporting carrier status.
+*The 23andMe PGS test includes health predisposition and carrier status reports.
+Health predisposition reports include both reports that meet US FDA requirements for genetic health risks and the 23andMe Type 2 Diabetes health predisposition report which is based on 23andMe research and has not been reviewed by the FDA.
+The test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks and reporting carrier status.
 It is not intended to diagnose any disease.
 Your ethnicity may affect the relevance of each report and how your genetic health risk results are interpreted.
 Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease, but does not describe a person’s overall risk of developing the disease.
 The test is not intended to tell you anything about your current state of health, or to be used to make medical decisions, including whether or not you should take a medication, how much of a medication you should take, or determine any treatment.
 Our carrier status reports can be used to determine carrier status, but cannot determine if you have two copies of any genetic variant.
 These carrier reports are not intended to tell you anything about your risk for developing a disease in the future, the health of your fetus, or your newborn child's risk of developing a particular disease later in life.
 For certain conditions, we provide a single report that includes information on both carrier status and genetic health risk.
-For important information and limitations regarding each genetic health risk and carrier status report, visit https://www.23andme.com/test-info/.
+For important information and limitations regarding each genetic health risk and carrier status report, visit 23andme.com/test-info/.
 The Late-onset Alzheimer’s Disease genetic health risk report is indicated for reporting of the ε4 variant in the APOE gene and describes if a person has a variant associated with an increased risk of developing late-onset Alzheimer’s disease.
 The ε4 variant included in this report is found and has been studied in many ethnicities.
 Detailed risk estimates have been studied the most in people of European descent.
 The Parkinson’s Disease genetic health risk report is indicated for reporting of the G2019S variant in the LRRK2 gene, and the N370S variant in the GBA gene and describes if a person has variants associated with an increased risk of developing Parkinson’s disease.
 The variants included in this report are most common and best studied in people of European, Ashkenazi Jewish, and North African Berber descent.

 ***This data has undergone a general quality review however only a subset of markers have been individually validated for accuracy.
 The data from 23andMe’s Browse Raw Data feature is suitable only for informational use and not for medical, diagnostic or other use.
 Consult with a healthcare professional before making any major lifestyle changes.